fenago/generative-adversarial-networks/chapter_08/Lab_6.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/`

-### Chapter 8
-How to Develop a DCGAN for Small
+## How to Develop a DCGAN for Small Color Photographs
-Color Photographs
 Generative Adversarial Networks, or GANs, are an architecture for training generative models, such as deep convolutional neural networks for generating images.
 Developing a GAN for generating images requires both a discriminator convolutional neural network model for classifying whether a given image is real or generated and a generator model that uses inverse convolutional layers to transform an input to a full two-dimensional image of pixel values.

 It can be challenging to understand both how GANs work and how deep convolutional neural network models can be trained in a GAN architecture for image generation.
 A good starting point for beginners is to practice developing and using GANs on standard image datasets used